 Gamco Investors, the Rye, N.Y.-based mutual fund headed by activist investor Mario Gabelli, has increased its position in Cablevision Systems and is soliciting other shareholders to put together a possible slate for the MSO’s board of directors.

-In a Securities and Exchange Commission filing Sept 25, Gamco revealed that it spent about $14 million to increase its position in Cablevision to 19.7 million shares, or about 8.4% of the 233.7 million Cablevision shares outstanding.
+In a Securities and Exchange Commission filing Sept.
+25, Gamco revealed that it spent about $14 million to increase its position in Cablevision to 19.7 million shares, or about 8.4% of the operator’s 233.7 million outstanding shares.

 As a result, Gamco wrote that it may submit recommendations for one or more nominees at Cablevision’s annual meeting.
 And, the filing continued, if that person or persons are selected, Gamco would vote for their election.

 In an interview, Gabelli said that the statement in the Cablevision filing is one Gamco has made in Securities & Exchange Commission filings with its other large holdings.
 “It’s not singling out Cablevision or Telephone & Data Systems, but the ones we’ve circulated are highly on our minds,” Gabelli said.

 Gamco, he said, owns stakes of 5% or greater in about 120 companies, including Media General, Telephone & Data Systems and Cablevision.
 In the past few days it has included the board member solicitation wording in a dozen SEC filings.

 “We’re not going to pay a consulting firm to bring us anyone.
 The whole world is going to be knocking on our door.
 Let’s see what happens.”
 Gabelli said.

 Gabelli added that he hasn’t spoken to any serious candidates yet.